top of page

 Better is the End

 The main character, Will, feels he has found peace after spending time with Johann, who recently died.
-He starts writing what he learned from Johann but finds that his new-found peace is elusive as he still harbors a dark anger against others who he feels are morally wrong.
-Feeling like a recovering alcoholic one step away from a relapse, he follows the AA program to find relief.
+He starts writing what he learned from Johann but finds that his new-found peace is elusive as he still harbors a dark anger.
+Feeling like a recovering alcoholic who is one step away from a relapse, he follows the AA program to try and find relief.
 He struggles through the steps until he finds a lasting peace in a surprising way.

-Click on to view the title page and two extracted chapters.
+Click on to view the title page and three extracted chapters.

 bottom of page